 Kantar analysis point towards a slowdown in overall sales for supermarkets in the lead up to the election, signalling a clear cooling in spending until the current political cloud is lifted.

-‘This highlights the fact that Tesco is intrinsically linked with the health of the UK economy as much as anything,’ Senior Market Analyst at IG Josh Mahony said.
+‘This highlights the fact that Tesco is intrinsically linked with the health of the UK economy as much as anything,’ Senior Market Analyst at IG Josh Mahoney said.

-‘That means the UK focused supermarkets such as Tesco will be looking out for the same elements that will push the pound higher.’
+‘That means the UK focused supermarkets such as Tesco’s will be looking out for the same elements that will push the pound higher.’

-By and large, if the pound moves higher, it is a reflection that companies like Tesco should outperform the wider FTSE 100 market.
+By and large, if the pound moves higher, it is a reflection that companies like Tesco’s should outperform the wider FTSE 100 market.

-‘With that in mind, a Conservative majority would drive such outperformance, while a Labour led coalition would be expected to lead to underperformance for Tesco, as investors consider the potential for higher business taxes and wages for employees,’ Mahony added.
+‘With that in mind, a conservative majority would drive such outperformance, while a Labour led coalition would be expected to led underperformance for Tesco’s as investors consider the potential for higher business taxes and wages for employees,’ Mahoney added.

 Live prices on most popular markets